Renovation & Extension Approval Pathway Tool NSW

-Use SCE Corp’s approval pathway tool NSW page to get rough early guidance on whether your renovation, extension or related works are more likely to be exempt development, complying development, a development application, or a matter needing specialist review.
+Use SCE Corp’s approval pathway tool NSW page to get rough early guidance on whether renovation, extension or related works are more likely to proceed through exempt development, CDC, DA or specialist review.

 What This Approval Pathway Tool NSW Covers

-This page is designed to help users compare likely NSW approval pathways for common project types before going further with design, consultant engagement or formal application steps.
+This page helps users compare likely NSW approval pathways for common project types before progressing with design, consultant engagement or formal application steps.

 How to Use the Output Properly